Editor’s Note: This is Part 2 of a two-part series. To read Part 1, click here.

-In the ISA Mentor Program, I am providing guidance for extremely talented individuals worldwide.
-We will be sharing a question and the answers each week.
-This is the second answer to a question from Bahtiar Abu Bakar in Malaysia:
+In the ISA Mentor Program, I am providing guidance for extremely talented individuals from countries such as Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
+This question comes from Bahtiar Abu Bakar in Malaysia.

 1. Experience – What is the resume of the integrator?
 Breadth of experience means much more than the number of years in the field.
 It is a combination of qualified manpower, strength in project management, and understanding of the customer’s business drivers.
 A successful project should deliver the greatest value with the least amount of risk.
 If you are building a batch or continuous plant, I would find out what customers the integrator has had successful projects and if they are capable of following both batch and continuous standards.